chiragjes/finwiz/src/content/docs/notebooks/capstone_1_md.md

+---
-# Notebook 1: Introduction to Financial Time Series Prediction with LSTMs
+title: Notebook 1 - Introduction to Financial Time Series Prediction with LSTMs
+---

 # Introduction
 This workbook will help you understand how to create a simple machine learning model to predict stock prices.
 The learning objectives are: